Bowie knife: Collecting

-During the late 19th and 20th centuries, the Bowie knife served usefully as a camp and hunting tool, as well as a weapon, and is still popular with some hunters and trappers in the present day.
-However, as today's campers and backpackers generally rely on prepared lightweight foods, and have little or no use for a large knife as a weapon or for butchering wild game animals, the traditional Bowie pattern knife is today mostly purchased by collectors or edged weapon enthusiasts.
+During the late 19th and 20th centuries, the Bowie knife served usefully as a camp and hunting tool, as well as a weapon, and is still popular with some hunters and trappers today.
+However, as today's campers and backpackers generally rely on prepared lightweight foods and have little or no use for a large knife as a weapon or for butchering wild game animals, the traditional Bowie pattern knife is today mostly purchased by collectors or edged weapon enthusiasts.

 The Bowie remains popular with collectors.
-In addition to various knife manufacturing companies there are hundreds of custom knife makers and bladesmiths producing Bowies and variations.
+In addition to various knife manufacturing companies, hundreds of custom knife makers and bladesmiths produce Bowies and variations.
 The Bowie knife dominates the work produced by members of the American Bladesmith Society.
 Collecting antique Bowie knives is one of the higher-end forms of knife collecting with rare models selling as high as $200,000.
 Even mass-produced Sheffield Bowies from the 19th century can sell in the range of $5,000US to $15,000US.

 Portrayal in popular culture

 The Bowie knife has been present in popular culture throughout the ages, ranging from the days of the Western dime novels and pulps to Literary Fiction such as the 1897 classic vampire novel Dracula by Irish author Bram Stoker.
-Despite the popular image of Count Dracula having a stake driven through his heart at the conclusion of the story, Dracula is actually killed by his heart being pierced by Quincey Morris's Bowie knife and his throat being sliced by Jonathan Harker's kukri knife.
+Despite the popular image of Count Dracula having a stake driven through his heart at the conclusion of the story, Dracula is killed by his heart being pierced by Quincey Morris's Bowie knife and his throat being sliced by Jonathan Harker's kukri knife.
+Tarzan is depicted to own a Bowie knife that belonged to his late father.
 Bowie knives appeared in the classic works of Americans Harriet Beecher Stowe and Mark Twain, Englishman Charles Dickens, and Frenchman Jules Verne.

 The Bowie knife was a staple in The Alamo movies of 1960 and 2004; the first three Rambo movies, First Blood (1982), Rambo: First Blood Part II (1985), and Rambo III (1988); the film Crocodile Dundee (1986) and its sequel Crocodile Dundee II (1988); and Friday the 13th (1980).
 The Bowie knife is also Ghostface's signature weapon in the Scream franchise (1996).

 The famous singer and musician David Bowie (born David Robert Jones) took the name Bowie after the Bowie knife because, in his words, "it cuts both ways".

 In the first-person shooter video game Team Fortress 2, the Sniper character has an unlockable weapon named the Bushwacka, which is styled after a Bowie knife.